Phalcode/gamevault-docs/docs/server-docs/setup/truenas-scale.md

 ![Scale-EE-Stop2](/img/docs/setup/scale/Scale-EE-Stop2.png)

-This will shutdown GameVault and the database.
+This will shut down GameVault and the database.

 ### Reading the Logs